Marge Bruchac

 2004 - 2007: Board of Trustees, Fort Ticonderoga, Ticonderoga, NY

-2003 - present: Indigenous Archaeology Advisory Board, World Archaeology Congress
+Indigenous Archaeology Advisory Board, World Archaeology Congress

 1998 - 2009: Advisory Board, Wampanoag Indigenous Program, Plimoth Plantation, Plymouth, MA

-1998 - present: Board of Trustees, Historic Northampton, Northampton, MA
+1998 - 2009: Board of Trustees, Historic Northampton, Northampton, MA

 1995 - 2008: Five College Native American Indian Studies Curriculum Committee, Amherst, MA